efeozell/efeozell/README.md

 ## Hi there, I'm Efe 👋

 <h3>A passionate backend developer from Turkey</h3>
 <h3> A lifelong learner passionate about engineering scalable backend systems.
-I build full-stack applications as a canvas to bring server-side power to life.</h3>
+I build back-end applications as a canvas to bring server-side power to life.</h3>
 <br/>

 <p>